Tensho/full_time/README.md

 ## Release

 - Update the version number in `version.rb`
+- `bin/rake install` – build and install gem into system gems
 - `bin/rake release` – create a git tag for the version, push git commits and tags and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing